SeedTactics/fms-insight/docs/client-station-monitor.md

 sidebar_label: Stations
 ---

+The station monitor pages are intended to be used on the shop floor by the operators;
-The station monitor screen displays the [virtual whiteboard of material sticky notes](material-tracking.md).
+these pages display the [virtual whiteboard of material sticky notes](material-tracking.md).
 Each in-process piece of material is represented by a virtual sticky note.
 On the sticky note, FMS Insight displays the part name, serial, assigned workorder, and any signaled